paciowg/advance-directives-fsh/input/pagecontent/index.md

+# This IG location is no longer being updated.
+It has been move to <a href="http://build.fhir.org/ig/HL7/pacio-adi/branches/main/">http://build.fhir.org/ig/HL7/pacio-adi/branches/main/</a>

 This Advance Directive Interoperability (ADI) FHIR implementation guide (IG) is used for explaining how to represent, exchange, and verify a person’s goals, preferences and priorities for treatments and interventions regarding future medical care.

 ### Introduction
 <p>